rumpkernel/rumpctrl/README.md

 Supported programs
 ==================

 Binaries currently built listed here.
-Not all are fully tested yet and there may be some issues not listed.
+Not all are fully tested yet and there may be some unlisted caveats.
+Generally speaking, supporting a program is a matter of pulling in the unmodified NetBSD source code and adding the name of the program to `Makefile`, so if you have requests, do not hesitate to file an issue.

 * ```cat```
 * ```cp```
 * ```dd```